theuserge/TheUserge.github.io/deployment.md

 ![This](https://telegra.ph/file/69b46491ca2143438bc19.jpg)

-<pre> Select the Nearest server from your location so it wont take long time to connect</pre>
+<pre>Tip: Select the Nearest server from your location so it wont take long time to connect</pre>

 * At Last, Click on **Create Cluster**.

 ![This](https://telegra.ph/file/268f44ba7e1c25f77b1ec.jpg)

-<pre> You have to wait for sometime at this Page while your Database being created. </pre>
+<pre>You have to wait for sometime at this Page while your Database being created. </pre>

 * After Created, Click on **Network Access** (Can see option under Security section of Above Image)